DiffTune: Auto-Tuning through Auto-Differentiation: Simulation results

-\textbf{Generalizability}: We first illustrate the generalizability of {\em DiffTune}.
-We select nine trajectories as the training set, where these trajectories have the maximum linear speed and angular speed of 1~m/s and 1~rad/s, respectively, to represent trajectories in one operating region.
+\textbf{Generalization}: We illustrate the generalization of {\em DiffTune} in a batch tuning example.
+We select nine trajectories (shown in Fig.~\ref{fig:Dubins car training trajectories} in Appendix~A) as the batch tuning set.
+These trajectories are generated by composing constant, sinusoidal, and cosinusoidal signals for the desired linear and angular velocities.
+The maximum linear speed and angular speed are set to 1~m/s and 1~rad/s, respectively, to represent trajectories in one operating region.
 The four control parameters are all initialized at 2.
-The tuning proceeds by batch gradient descent on the training set.
-The controller parameters converge to $(k_{\mathbf{p}}, k_{\mathbf{v}}, k_{\psi},k_{\omega}) = (18.83, 6.69,14.97,2.66)$.
-We then test the tuned parameters on four testing trajectories (unseen in the training set) with lemon-, twist-, {peanut-,} and spiral-shape, as shown in Fig.~\ref{fig:testing trajectories}.
+The tuning proceeds by batch gradient descent on the tuning set.
+The controller parameters converge to $(k_{\boldsymbol{p}}, k_{\boldsymbol{v}}, k_{\psi},k_{\omega}) = (18.83, 6.69,14.97,2.66)$.
+We then test the tuned parameters on four testing trajectories (unseen in the tuning set) with lemon-, twist-, {peanut-,} and spiral-shape, as shown in Fig.~\ref{fig:testing trajectories}.
 The tuned parameters lead to better tracking performance than the untuned ones.
-The loss on the testing set are compared to the untuned parameters in Table~\ref{tb: Dubin's car testing trajectories}.
+The loss on the testing set is compared to the untuned parameters in Table~\ref{tb: Dubin's car testing trajectories}.
 It can be observed that the tuned parameters generalize well and are robust to the previously unseen trajectories.